copier-org/copier/docs/configuring.md

     copier -fd 'user_name=Manuel Calavera' copy template destination
     ```

-As alternative you can also pass the path to yaml file that contains your data.
-This
+As an alternative you can also pass the path to a YAML file that contains your data.
-cannot be used in the API.
+Passing a data file is only supported through the CLI.

 !!! example

-    Example CLI usage to take a yaml file as data:
+    Example CLI usage with a YAML file containing data:

-    ```yml
+    ```yaml
-    user_name: Alice Bob
+    user_name: Manuel Calavera
     age: 7
     height: 1.83
     ```

-    Calling this:
+    Passing a data file

-    ```sh
+    ```shell
     copier -d input.yml copy template destination
     ```

-    does the same thing as:
+    is equivalent to passing its content as key-value pairs:

-    ```sh
+    ```shell
-    copier -d "user_name=Alice Bob" -d "age=7" -d "height=1.83" copy template destination
+    copier -d 'user_name=Manuel Calavera' -d 'age=7' -d 'height=1.83' copy template destination
     ```

 ### `envops`